wspurgin/rspec-sidekiq/README.md

 implementation (using a NullObject pattern).
 This enables testing without a Redis instance.
 Mocha and RSpec stubbing is supported here.

+> [!CAUTION]
-:warning: **Caution**: Opting-in to this feature, while allowing you to test without having Redis, _does not_ provide the exact API that `Sidekiq::Batch` does.
-As such it can cause surprises.
+> Opting-in to this feature, while allowing you to test without
+> having Redis, _does not_ provide the exact API that `Sidekiq::Batch` does.
+As
+> such it can cause surprises.

 ```ruby
 RSpec.describe "Using mocked batches", stub_batches: true do